3fon3fonov/exostriker/README.md

 If you made the use of The Exo-Striker for your paper, I would appreciate if you give credit to it.
 As it is unlikely that I will find time to write a refereed paper on the Exo-Striker soon, please cite the tool with its ASCL ID ascl:1906.004 (see https://ascl.net/1906.004).

-The Exo-Striker relies on a number of open-source packages, which would be great if you acknowledge too. (if you had made the use of them):
+The Exo-Striker relies on many open-source packages, which would be great if you acknowledge too. (if you had made the use of them):

 * The interactive plotting is done with a custom version of the "pyqtgraph":